-When you think about mountaineering in volcanoes, Ecuador appears as the top of mind destination.
-The Andes cross the country from north to south, including the “Avenue of the Volcanoes”, with 8 of the 10 highest peaks in Ecuador.
-Each one has its own enchant, but we managed to pick our top 5.
-Check it out and tell us if you agree!
+When you think about climbing volcanos, Ecuador is the first to come to mind.
+The Andes cross the country from north to south, and the famous “Avenue of the Volcanoes”, with 8 of the 10 highest peaks in Ecuador is located on this stretch of the famous mountain range.
+Each volcano in the region has its own mystique, but we managed to pick our favorite 5.

 With its perfect snow-capped cone, Cotopaxi is the most famous volcano for mountaineering in Ecuador.
-With 5897m, it is the second highest mountain in the country.
-It is located in Cotopaxi National Park, 55 km south from Quito, and you can go either from there or from the city of Latacunga.
-Climbs can be attempted year round and there is a refuge at 4800m.
+At 5897 m, it is the second-highest mountain in the country.
+It is located in the Cotopaxi National Park, 55 km south of Quito, and you can go either from there or from the city of Latacunga.
+Climbs can be attempted year-round and there is a hut at an altitude of 4800 m.

-Cayambe is another beautiful option, with much less people than in Cotopaxi.
+Cayambe is another beautiful option, with much fewer people than Cotopaxi.

-It is the third highest mountain in Ecuador (5790m), and located 65 km northeast from Quito.
-The “Glaciar Hermoso”, easily accessible from the refuge at 4600m, is a great place to learn and practice climbing techniques in snow and ice.
+It is the third highest mountain in Ecuador (5790 m) and located 65 km northeast of Quito.
+The “Glaciar Hermoso”, easily accessible from the hut at 4600 m, is a great place to learn and practice climbing techniques in snow and ice.

-It can also be climbed year round, but the best time of the year to do it is from October to January.
+It can also be climbed year-round, but the best time of the year to do so is from October to January.

 Chimborazo is the highest point in Ecuador.
-Once considered the highest mountain in the world, with 6268m it is the farthest point from the center of the Earth.
+Once considered the highest mountain in the world, at 6268 m it is the farthest point from the center of the Earth.

-The normal route to reach its summit is in the southwest face.
-To avoid clouds and rock fall hazard, the ascent in the summit day must begin around midnight.
+The normal route to reach its summit is the southwest face.
+To avoid clouds and rockfall hazard, the ascent on the summit day must begin around midnight.

-Placed in a majestic setting, Antisana is one of the least climbed volcano due to its reputation as a difficult mountain.
-But this is compensated with spectacular views of Cotopaxi and Cayambe, and the usual presence of Andean condors.
-Located in the eastern range of the Andes, next to the Amazon-basin, it can get quite cloudy, so the best season to go there are the dry months between December and February.
+Placed in a majestic setting, Antisana is one of the least climbed volcanos due to its reputation as a difficult mountain.
+But its difficulty is compensated by spectacular views of Cotopaxi and Cayambe, and the common presence of Andean condors.
+Located in the eastern range of the Andes, next to the Amazon-basin, it can get quite cloudy, so the best season to go there is the dry months between December and February.

 5. El Altar